 Even the most adventurous of people want reassurances.
 And to know that we at least have the option to find ‘the one’ when we’re wandering the planet would be nice to know.
 But I believe that kind of thinking is counter-productive to where we are in life right now and takes us away from the experiences that we could be having.

-I walked away that day with a true feeling of no regrets, and the sadness that I felt was the exact same reason I feel sad after any breakup (well, unless she’s absolutely bat-shit crazy) – the feeling of losing a friend.
-Compounded with a longing for the nostalgic feelings that we had at the start, to replace the shitty feelings of failure and the end of a mini era.
+I walked away that day with a true feeling of no regrets, and the sadness that I felt was the exact same reason I feel sad after any breakup – the feeling of losing a friend.
+Compounded with a longing for the nostalgic feelings that we had at the start, to replace the lamentable feelings of failure and the end of a mini era.

 Do you think long-term travellers can hold down a relationship?
 What is your personal experience?
-Would you have chosen to Mint or Almond flavoured Magnum?
+More importantly; would you have chosen to Mint, or Almond flavoured Magnum?